serqco/qabstracts/codebook.md

    This means that some substantial part(s) of the sentence pertain to one code and other substantial parts pertain to another code.
    An interpretation with only one code is prefered.
+   Use multiple codes if otherwise a key element of an abstract (objective, method, result, conclusion) would appear to be missing entirely from the abstract.
    No part of any sentence pertains to two codes at once (except the "extra codes", see below)
 5. For annotation, a sentence is interpreted in its